Company, Commercial & Litigation Solicitors|

 Payment Institutions ('PIs') require registration for authorisation by the Financial Conduct Authority.
 Initial capital requirements set between Euro 20,000 to Euro 125,000 apply depending on the activities undertaken.
 In addition, PIs must also comply with ongoing capital or 'own funds' requirements which may be calculated by one of three methods determined by the FSA.
 The users or consumers of PIs are afforded protection by segregation of customers funds received by the PIs or by the putting in place of an insurance policy or other comparable guarantee.
 These financial limits and requirements are subject to change.

 PIs may conduct regulated activities and services in another EEA State on the basis of authorisation by the FCA as the Home State regulator.
 Such passporting right may be in the form of establishing a branch in another EEA State or a Host State to provide payment services or by cross border services without the establishment in the Host State.
 As of June 2010, Greece, Sweden and Poland have yet to implement the provisions of the Payments Service Directive with Romania, Spain and Cyprus yet to have in place secondary legislation required to fully implement the Directive.
 The EU Commission has on 3 June 2010 acted to ensure implementation.
 The FCA has provided detailed guidance on the scope of the Payment Service Regulations 2009.

 China - 'Template' Commercial Contracts

 For commercial agreements with Chinese companies in China for the manufacture, supply and sale of goods, agency agreement, consultancy, distribution and licensing, it is advisable for businesses to avoid the use of standard contract form of wording from similar but unrelated commercial transactions or templates.
 Although some of these agreements have "standard" templated terms and conditions, there may be provisions that may not be relevant to your commercial business transactions.
-The agreement should be written in Mandarin and English text and care taken to ensure it is amended to accurately reflect the terms agreed between the parties.
+The agreement should be written in Mandarin and English.
+Care taken to ensure it is translated accurately to reflect terms agreed.